jastev/azure-intro/concepts/auth.md

 Tenants, Authentication, and Authorization
 ==========================================
 In order to interact with Azure, through whatever interface, you must first authenticate.
-With the xplat CLI, that looks like this:
+With the xplat CLI, [logging in](https://docs.microsoft.com/en-us/azure/xplat-cli-connect) looks like this:

 ```bash
 # AzureCloud is the default, but you can login to another environment with -e